blockbridge/blockbridge-kb/guide/vmware/index.md

 maintain that kind of control on an ESXi server.
 We recommend that you accept the default balancing.
 ESXi appears to do a decent job of avoiding cores under heavy utilization by VMs.

+As this is a kernel setting, it requires a reboot to take effect.

 Mellanox Specific Optimizations
 -------------------------------